This keto pumpkin bread is the best moist keto pumpkin bread with coconut flour and almond flour. Plus, it’s gluten-free and dairy-free.

 When the bread is at room temperature, you can prepare the ginger glazing.

-Combine powdered sugar free sweetener, water and ground ginger until it form a runny white glaze.
+Combine powdered sugar free sweetener, water and ground ginger until it forms a runny white glaze.
 Add more powdered sugar free sweetener if you like yours thicker.

 Drizzle on top of the pumpkin bread loaf.